The Best Web Scraping Tools & Software in 2024

 When should I use ScreamingFrog?

-Out of all the platforms and services mentioned in this article, ScreamingFrog focuses exclusively on SEO, so it will be most useful for SEO professional and agencies specializing in this field.
+Out of all the platforms and services mentioned in this article, ScreamingFrog focuses exclusively on SEO, so it will be most useful for SEO professionals and agencies specializing in this field but can be easily used by anyone else to scrape data effortlessly.

 Pros & Cons of ScreamingFrog